-ACCESS staff have connected with each other remotely and started planning for virtual learning opportunities for the next two weeks.
-Our plan for the next two weeks, from March 30th to April 13th is to do the best we can to serve your students and we will use ZOOM app and other e-learning tools to serve students remotely.
+ACCESS staff have connected with each other remotely and started planning for virtual learning opportunities for the past two weeks.
+Our plan for the rest of school year is to do the best we can to serve your students and we will use ZOOM app and other e-learning tools to serve students remotely.
 Our goal is to try to keep our schedules as normal as possible during this time, such as ARD meetings, other projects and activities that we can do remotely that we’ve been doing.

 The ACCESS (Adult Curriculum for Community, Employment, and Social Skills) Program provides instruction and community-based learning opportunities designed to help post-high school Deaf students (18-22 years old) develop practical real-world skills in the areas of employment and independent living.

 ACCESS students learn the skills needed to find and maintain employment, including how to: